AncestorComposition/public/README.md

     * Please note that the results can only be as accurate as the provided common ancestor information.

 4. Who is the developer?
-    * Joshua Isom is a professional data scientist with an MS in Computer Science and a PhD in Chemical Engineering.
-He is also a family history enthusiast.
+    * The developer is a professional data scientist (MS Computer Science, PhD Chemical Engineering) and family history enthusiast.

 5. Questions or problems running this notebook?
      * Please send an email to info@ancestorcomposition.com

 ### License
-Copyright 2022 by Joshua David Isom
+Copyright 2022

 This notebook is licensed for personal, noncommercial use under the folllowing terms: https://creativecommons.org/licenses/by-nc-nd/4.0/